marimo-team/marimo/README.md

 <a name="expensive-notebooks"></a>

-**Compatible with expensive notebooks.** You can optionally disable expensive cells to prevent them from automatically running. or configure the runtime to be lazy and mark affected stales as stale instead of automatically running them.
+**Compatible with expensive notebooks.** You can optionally disable expensive cells to prevent them from automatically running, or configure the runtime to be lazy and mark affected stales as stale instead of automatically running them.

 **Batteries-included.** marimo comes with GitHub Copilot, Black code